grebmann1/cta-cheat-sheet/Documentation/Core/FieldAudit.md

 - `Archive Retention for X years`

 ### License
-Salesforce Field Audit Trail is provided via an Org license for Enterprise and Unlimited edition.(No User license)\
+Salesforce Field Audit Trail is provided via an Org license for Enterprise and Unlimited edition.(No User license).\

-Salesforce Field Audit Trail is also included by default in the `Shield Bundle`
+It's included by default in the `Shield Bundle`